 Awesome software and great customer support are reasons enough to choose PokerStars.
 But on top of that there are Spin & Go’s, not offered by many other poker rooms, and superb tournament formats.

 PokerStars is particularly strong in Omaha games and the rewards scheme is so heavily biased towards recreational players that beginners get great benefits.

-Overall, a very strong pick and registration is pretty much mandatory for any online poker players in New Jersey and Pennsylvania.
+Overall, a very strong pick and registration is pretty much mandatory for any online poker players in New Jersey, Pennsylvania, and Michigan.